simplebot-org/simplebot/README.rst

     $ simplebot add-module ~/my_plugins/server_stats.py

-See the `examples` folder to see some examples about how to create plugins this way.
+Check the `examples` folder to see some examples about how to create plugins this way.

 Note for users